Britain accelerates Brexit plans, talks also to speed up

 Brexit campaigners are demanding that Britain leave with no deal if the talks do not move on beyond a discussion of the divorce settlement on a so-called Brexit bill, EU citizens rights and the border with EU member Ireland by December.

+Brexit minister David Davis said on Tuesday he believed Britain would agree some kind of basic deal with the European Union, even in the “very improbable” eventuality that they failed to agree a trade deal.

-But in a sign that an improved tone between the two sides struck at a summit earlier this month was continuing, EU chief negotiator Michel Barnier reaffirmed his message in the Slovak capital Bratislava that he was ready to “speed up negotiations”.
+In a sign that an improved tone between the two sides struck at a summit earlier this month was continuing, EU chief negotiator Michel Barnier reaffirmed his message in the Slovak capital Bratislava that he was ready to “speed up negotiations”.

 “We have clearly proposed three (different dates) for new rounds.
 In the next few hours or days we’ll be working with British delegations to find the right dates because we need to work in a very intense way to find this agreement before December,” Barnier told reporters, in comments that supported sterling.